kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

   - Control plane honors pause-only semantics; no rollback.
 Agent pool upgrades can optionally rollback when Blue/Green is enabled.

 - How do you reduce false positives/noise?
-  - Consecutive breach counts, warm‑up suppression in preflight, debounce windows, and explicit customer-selected signals.
+  - Consecutive breach counts, warm-up suppression in preflight, debounce windows, and explicit customer-selected signals.

 - What happens if the rule group API is temporarily unavailable?
   - Fail-closed to pause with diagnostics; customers can retry once availability is restored.